0xdaani/WebUI-OpenSource-ChatBot/README.md

-# LLM Web Chat with Ollama
+# LLM Web Chat with Ollama and Django

 A small test project to interact with open-source language models via [Ollama](https://ollama.com) and its API, using a simple Django-powered web interface.